fruch17/tierone-orders-api/docs/ROLE_BASED_MULTITENANCY.md

 ### 1. Admin Role (`admin`)
 - **Description**: Full system access and management capabilities
 - **Permissions**:
-  - Can register new staff members
+  - Can register new staff members for their client
-  - Can view all orders across the system
+  - Can view all orders for their client
-  - Can manage user accounts
+  - Can manage staff accounts for their client
-  - Full CRUD operations on orders
+  - Full CRUD operations on orders for their client
+  - Automatic client creation during registration
 - **Registration**: First user registered becomes admin automatically

 ### 2. Staff Role (`staff`)
-- **Description**: Limited access to their own data
+- **Description**: Limited access to their client's data
 - **Permissions**:
-  - Can only view their own orders
+  - Can view orders for their client (same as admin)
-  - Can create orders for themselves
+  - Can create orders for their client
   - Cannot register other users
   - Cannot access admin-only endpoints
+  - Belongs to the same client as their admin
 - **Registration**: Created by admin users only

 ## Role Assignment Logic